 There may be several goals for a retirement plan, but often the primary goal is to provide a steady stream of income that lasts for a retiree’s lifetime.

 Events like these have given fixed index annuities a place of consideration in retirement portfolios nationwide.
-But, still, financial advisors may view FIAs simply as an alternative to traditional asset classes, such as stocks and bonds.
-That is why the weight of Ibbotson’s findings helps expand the view of the potential for indexed contracts.
+But, still, financial advisors may view FIAs as an alternative to traditional asset classes, such as stocks and bonds.
+That is why the weight of Ibbotson’s findings helps expand the view of the potential for index annuity contracts.

 “…Too often, we simply accept conventional wisdom, which prevents us from considering other alternatives,” he says in his report’s introduction.
 “Although it is prudent to de-risk portfolios approaching retirement, are bonds our best option?
 Can we potentially realize a better result?”